Adel Nima: Al-Hudood

 On 24 July 2018, Nima signed for Al-Hudood SC for one season contract.
 The club wanted a mid-table finish in the Iraqi Premier League.
 Nima knew the goal and the team had a good first round with only 6 wins out of 18, the team was in mid-table.
 In the 2nd round, Al-Hudood SC had a very bad start and did not have many wins until the last fixtures which made Nima's team go for 9th place out of 20 with 50 points same as 7th and 8th places.
 Making one of the best finishes for the club.
 Nima did not renew his contract wanting to go for a new experiences.

 Al-Sinaat Al-Kahrabaiya

-On July 28, 2019, Nima was appointed as Al-Sinaat Al-Kahrabaiya manager with many new and big challenges.
+On July 28, 2019, Nima was appointed as Al-Sinaat Al-Kahrabaiya manager with new challenges.